Abraham Lincoln in the Black Hawk War: Legacy and influence on Lincoln

 On April 16, 1852, by act of Congress from 1850, Lincoln received a 40 acre land-grant in Iowa for his service during the Black Hawk War.
 Soldiers in the Indian Wars often received land grants in exchange for their service.
 Lincoln received 160 acre in total, with the other 120 acre given to him in 1856.
 Besides the tangible rewards, Lincoln's service during the Black Hawk War helped him cultivate political connections throughout Illinois.
 David Herbert Donald stated in his 1996 work Lincoln: Meeting volunteers from different parts of the state was useful to him politically, for it extended his reputation.
 While he was in the army, he came into contact with a number of rising young political leaders of the state, like Orville Hickman Browning, a cautious, conservative Quincy lawyer, who would become one of his most influential and critical friends.
 More important was his acquaintance with John Todd Stuart, a Springfield lawyer, who served as major in the same battalion as Lincoln.

 Later, in 1859, Lincoln referred to his service during the Black Hawk War fondly, noting his election as captain as one of the proudest moments in his life.
 His Black Hawk War service has been referred to as a "shaping circumstance in his life", as well as something he later referred to with modesty and self-depreciation.
-Lincoln made one tongue-in-cheek remark concerning his Black Hawk War service during an 1848 speech before the U.S. Congress in which he referenced his Black Hawk War service, mentioning the Battle of Stillman's Run by name.
+Lincoln made one tongue-in-cheek remark concerning his Black Hawk War service in a speech during the presidential campaign of 1848 to the U.S. House of Representatives, where he referenced his Black Hawk War service, mentioning the Battle of Stillman's Run by name and jokingly referred to his limited military service in the Black Hawk War to satirize the military hero image that year’s Democratic Party presidential nominee Lewis Cass.